415CA/mediatrac-frontend/README.md

 # Mediatrac

-Mediatrac is a travel discovery engine providing information about landmarks, experiences, and restaurants for films around the globe
+Mediatrac is a web app that allows users to check out information on new and upcoming movies as well as build a library of their favorite classic films.

 [Link to Live Demo](https://mediatrac-app.herokuapp.com/)